terrafying/petal-metal/README.md

 # Enhanced Petals for Apple Silicon

-This repository extends the [Petals](https://github.com/bigscience-workshop/petals) distributed system with optimizations for Apple Silicon and improved local network discovery.
-Run large language models like BLOOM-176B and Llama across multiple Apple Silicon machines efficiently.
+This repository extends the [Petals](https://github.com/bigscience-workshop/petals) distributed system with optimizations for Apple Silicon, improved local network discovery, and real-time swarm visualization.
+Run large language models like BLOOM-176B and Llama across multiple Apple Silicon machines efficiently and gain insights into their dynamic behavior.

 ## 🚀 Key Enhancements